 Apple Pancakes are a great way to sneak some healthy fruit into your breakfast routine.
 These easy pancakes are light, fluffy, and totally easy to make!

-How do I know when to flip my pancakes?
+How do I know when to flip Easy Apple Pancakes?

 Pancakes should be cooked on a flat surface over medium high heat.
 When bubbles start to form on the top and the edges start to lose their shine, you’ll know it is time to flip.
 Your pancake should be golden brown on each side.